EggFiry1027/BombSquad-Mods/1.4/chatFilter.md

 # Codes for managing chatCD through commands

-The below codes should be added in chatCmd.py oe cheatCmd.py (executes things throught chat commands) Go to YouTube and Learn what is Indendation in python if you don't know, as u need to edit the below thing's indendation
+The below codes should be added in chatCmd.py or cheatCmd.py (executes things throught chat commands).

+Go to YouTube and Learn what is Indendation in python if you don't know, as u need to edit the below thing's indendation.

     elif m == '/cd':
     #replace the 'bsUI' if you are using a custom file for that like chatFilter.py